This is the 3rd chapter of the Dash Tutorial.

 Dash apps are built off of a set

-of simple but powerful principles: declarative UIs that are customizable
+of simple but powerful principles: UIs that are customizable

-through a callback and a subset of the attributes, like the value
+as the output of a callback, while a subset of the attributes (such as the value

-, are editable by the user in the
+are editable by the user through interacting with the page.

-The next part of the Dash tutorial covers interactive graphing.
+The next part of the Dash Fundamentals covers interactive graphing.
+Dash Fundamentals Part 3: Interactive Graphing